 Two rate meter (electricity)

-This electricity meter type is used for prepayment and economy 7 customers and is usually a non-digital meter type, with two number dials rather than a screen.
+This electricity meter type is used for prepayment and Economy 7 customers, who have an off peak and on peak rate.
+This is usually a non-digital type of advanced metering, with two number dials rather than a screen.
 For this meter type you’ll need the following:

 - Both 5 digit numbers on the number dials reading from left to right.